BabylonJS/Documentation/content/features/introductionToFeatures/chap1/first_viewer.md

 <script src="https://cdn.babylonjs.com/viewer/babylon.viewer.js"></script>
 ```

+> ⚠️ WARNING: The CDN should not be used in production environments.
+Please use self-hosting for production.

 Once this is added you place the *&lt;babylon&gt;* element in an appropriate container and points its *model* attribute to the file source.

 ```javascript
 <babylon model="Path to File"></babylon>